shimaore/huge-play/middleware/client/fifo.coffee.md

         debug 'Missing FIFO data'
         return

-* session.fifo.members (array) (required) List of members, i.e. local-numbers in the FIFO's number-domain.
-The members are dialed without regards to their CFA, .. settings.
 * session.fifo.name (string) (optional) The name of the FIFO.
 Defaults to the FIFO index in the doc.number_domain.fifos array.
 It is interpreted within a given number-domain, so different number-domains might have the same FIFO name.

       fifo = @session.fifo